Dans7an/thefoodies/README.md

 ## Optimization
 Due to the different CORS errors that I was experiencing because of the Yelp api, I decided to build a back end for this app where I was using the node server to make fetch requests to the api and retrieve the desired data back.
+I refactored the code from using React class components to React Hooks.

 ## Lesson Learned
 Sometimes developing apps takes time, you just have to trust the process...